|Home About Programs News & Events Stream Data Documents Terms Support Contact|

 Ecology- the branch of biology dealing with the relations and interactions between organisms and their environment, including other organisms.
 (The study of living and non living interactions.)

 Watershed- an area of land where water drains downward on the landscape and joins a larger body of water.
 This can be a small stream that leads to the mouth of a river, a lake, wetland or even the ocean.
 A watershed can be defined by drawing a line along the highest elevations (often a ridge) between two areas on a map.
 Large watersheds are made up of several smaller ones.
-The Gallatin Watershed for example is part of the Mississippi Watershed.
+The Gallatin Watershed, for example, is part of the Missouri Watershed which is part of the larger Mississippi Watershed.

 Groundwater - water that is stored beneath the surface of the Earth, within the geologic material.
 It is supplied by infiltration of rainwater, snowmelt and other surface water.
-It tends to slowly flow from high areas to low areas, just like surface water tends to flow.
+It generally and slowly flows from high areas to low areas, just like surface water tends to flow.
 Groundwater is used to supply springs and wells.
 Groundwater can be considered part of a watershed.

 Nonpoint Source Pollution - water pollution that is discharged over a wide land area and not from one specific location or point.
 This is pollution caused runoff of excessive sediment, nutrients, organic and toxic substances that originated from land-use activities and carried to a body of water.